Phillips 66: Motor oil (1954–2000)

-The company withdrew from gasoline marketing in the northeastern U.S. in 1972, and sold the former Tidewater properties on the West Coast to The Oil & Shale Corporation (Tosco) in 1976.
+The company withdrew from gasoline marketing in the northeastern U.S. in 1972, followed by Alaska in February 1973, and sold the former Tidewater properties on the West Coast to The Oil & Shale Corporation (Tosco) in 1976.
 Today, Phillips 66 primarily operates in the Midwest and Southwest.
 In recent years, the 76, Phillips 66 and Conoco brand-names have begun to reappear in Eastern markets, including the New York City metro region, via a licensing deal with Motiva Enterprises.

 Mergers (2000–2012)

 Phillips Petroleum created a joint venture with Chevron Corporation's chemicals and plastics division in 2000 and also acquired ARCO Alaska from BP.
 It purchased Tosco, which included Circle K convenience stores and Union 76 gasoline, in 2001.
 In 1983, Phillips Petroleum purchased the General American Oil Company from owners Algur H. Meadows, Henry W. Peters, and Ralph G. Trippett.

 In 2002, Phillips Petroleum merged with Conoco to form ConocoPhillips.
 The merged company continued marketing gasoline and other products under the Phillips 66, Conoco, and 76 brands.
 However, Phillips 66 Company licenses the Phillips 66 brand to Suncor Energy for its Phillips 66-branded stations in Colorado.